-The Contingent Royalty Obligation was recorded as a long-term liability at fair value in the consolidated balance sheets at December 31, 2018 and 2017 in the amount of \$1,953 and \$1,662, respectively.
-For the years ended December 31, 2018 and 2017, the Company recorded a loss on change in fair value of Contingent Royalty Obligation in the amount of \$291 and \$236, respectively.
+The Contingent Royalty Obligation was recorded as a non-current liability at fair value in the consolidated balance sheets at December 31, 2019 and 2018 in the amount of \$1,872 and \$1,953, respectively.
+For the year ended December 31, 2019, the Company recorded a gain on change in fair value of Contingent Royalty Obligation in the amount of \$81.
+For the year ended December 31, 2018, the Company recorded a loss on change in fair value of Contingent Royalty Obligation in the amount of \$291.